RamakrishnanK/socialbeam-dev/README.md

 ### Amazon EC2 Instance Setup
 * Fork the project in your Github Repository and add ssh-keys for your Amazon EC2 Instance and Localbox for your Git Account.
 * If you alread have an Amazon EC2 Instance running on Ubuntu 11.10 64Bit then the please read the following lines to get your system running on EC2
-* ssh into your EC2 instance with default user `ubuntu` provided by Amazon for EC2 instances
+* ssh into your Amazon EC2 instance with default user `ubuntu` provided by Amazon for EC2 instances.
+Make sure you login using `ubuntu` User.
-* execute `cd /var/www/` and  execute `sudo chown -R ubuntu ./` and execute `sudo chgrp -R ubuntu ./`
+* Execute `cd /var/www/` and  execute `sudo chown -R ubuntu ./` and execute `sudo chgrp -R ubuntu ./`
 * The previous lines are important as we need to own the www directory for user `ubuntu` where we are going to deploy our App
 * Now copy the contents of `install_socialbeam.sh` and paste into some file on your server probably giving it the same name `install_socialbeam.sh`
 * Give execute permission to the Script, from the directory execute `chmod u+rwx ./install_socialbeam.sh`